LuiggiOn/LuiggiOn/README.md

+> Hello,
+>
-> Hi!
-I am Luiggi!
+> I am Luiggi Garcia.
 A computer science student, and a IT Technician experienced in web development.
 I am a communicative person, and motivated by learning.
 >
   <p align="left">
   <a href="mailto:luiggipg2908@gmail.com" alt="Gmail">